sumpumm/Simple-RAG/README.md

 ### Simple-RAG

-A simple implementation of Retrieval-Augmented Generation (RAG) using ChromaDB and Ollama's nomic-embed-text model for embeddings.
+A simple implementation of Retrieval-Augmented Generation (RAG) using llama3.

 ### Features

-- Document ingestion and indexing using ChromaDB
+- Document ingestion and indexing

-- Query processing with semantic search
+- Query processing with hybrid search for more optimized results

-- Integration with Ollama's nomic-embed-text model for embeddings
+- Integration with ChromaDB to store and retrieve embeddings

 - Simple and easy-to-use interface